hamlibdk/HAMLIB-SDK/README.md

   --> MSYS2 .......: Y
   --> VS Code .....: Y
   ```
-inside postinstall It is best at this stage just to select "y" for everything - especially the (required) components !
+inside **postinstall** It is best at this stage just to select "y" for everything - especially the (required) components !

-During this phase some tools will require some interaction at the keyboard (especially the Qt deployment as one MUST now have their own account and agree to their licensing terms).
+During this phase some tools will require some interaction at the keyboard or via the mouse (especially the Qt deployment as one MUST now have their own account and agree to their licensing terms).

 Follow on-screen prompts carefully.

 #### Step 2a: Prepare the MSYS2 Environment

-A MSYS2 environment window will open.
+A MSYS2 environment window will open as part of the **postinstall** process.
 ```
 JTSDK64 Tools MSYS2 using QT v